KartikDeshmukh0211/Credex-SoftSell/README.md

 npm run preview
 ```

-## Future Improvements

-- Add internationalization support
-- Implement more interactive elements in the "How It Works" section
-- Expand the testimonials with a carousel for better space utilization
-- Add microinteractions to improve user experience
-- Implement backend integration for the contact form

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Design inspiration from modern SaaS websites
-- Icons from Heroicons
-- Placeholder images from Unsplash